Aiura55/AICPSRobustness/README.md

-This is the repository for the paper "On the Robustness of AI-Enabled Cyber-Physical Systems"
+This is the repository for the paper "Robustness Assessment of DNN Controllers of AI-Enabled CPS"

 ***